 - Collaborations take time and trust to form.

-- Focusing on small wins — doing the doable — accelerates the formation of trust.
+- Focusing on small wins — doing the doable — accelerates trust formation.

 - We can accelerate the process of collaboration by teaching the underlying skills.